plabayo/rama/docs/book/src/http/http_clients.md

 TLS configuration stays in its connector.
 Built-in connectors publish reuse rules automatically.
 Equal credentials and shared custom sinks or hooks can reuse connections.
 Replace a shared component when its policy changes; custom secure connectors without reuse rules receive fresh connections.
+Apply request-policy middleware outside the pool so lookup and establishment see the same input.
 Unclassified policy failures never suppress shared alternatives.
 Report unsupported routes as local capability failures, not unreachable proxies.
 In the CLI, `--alt-svc` enables command-local discovery; `--http3` requires H3